How to Plan the Perfect Family Trip Itinerary Without the Stress or the Guesswork

 A family itinerary without a system is just a list of good intentions.

-By the end of this post, you’ll have a complete step-by-step system for how to plan a family trip itinerary that works on the ground, not just on paper — one that accounts for how families actually travel, not how travel blogs say they should.
+By the end of this post, you’ll have a complete step-by-step system for how to plan the perfect family trip itinerary, one that works on the ground, not just on paper, one that accounts for how families actually travel, not how travel blogs say they should.

 This system came from getting it wrong first.
 Every step here exists because skipping it costs something.